bdeckard92/dupUT/02-Lesson-Plans/18-NoSQL/README.md

 * Be sure students have installed MongoDB and Mongoose before starting their lessons.
 The install instructions are provided in the `Up and Running` section in Canvas.

-* Students will use Insomnia Core to test their API routes instead of relying on a front end in this week's activities.
+* Students will use Insomnia Core to test their API routes instead of relying on a front end in this week's virtual classes.

 * CRUD operations using Mongoose are introduced in Lesson 1.
-Mongoose virtuals, subdocuments, populate are used in Lesson 2.
+Mongoose virtuals, subdocuments, and the `.populate()` method are used in Lesson 2.
 Mongoose schema is introduced in Lesson 1 but validations are used in Lesson 5.

 ## Module Challenge